 Sloy - a fashion-focused video filter app

-According to the research, 61% of online shoppers prefer to buy from websites that offer AR.
+According to the research, 61% of online shoppers prefer to buy from websites that offer AR objects to check out.
 This is especially true for the times when going to a brick-and-mortar store could be a health hazard.

-In the cases of glasses, cosmetics, headwear, and other similar items, virtual try-on is almost like the real thing.
+In the cases of glasses, cosmetics, headwear, and other similar items, virtual try-on is almost like in the real world.
 It allows people to check out the true colors, textures, and even physics of the goods.
 This increases sales, as the customers return for more.

 Trying out hair and lipstick colors with a live face filter app